Antigonid–Nabataean confrontations: Background

 After Alexander the Great's death in 323 BC, his empire split among his generals.
 During the conflict between Alexander's generals, Antigonus I conquered the Levant and this brought him to the borders of Edom, just north of Petra.
 Antigonus became aware of the wealth of the Nabataeans, a nomadic Arab tribe that lived in the nearby desert region.
 The source for these events is the Greek historian Diodorus Siculus, who used commentary from one of the Greek generals involved in the confrontations.

 The Nabataeans generated wealth from the trade route that passed through their capital, Petra.
-Frankincense, myrrh and other spices were transported in caravans from Eudaemon, across the Arabian peninsula, through Petra and into the Port of Gaza for shipment to markets around the Mediterranean Sea.
+Frankincense, myrrh and other spices were transported in caravans from Eudaemon, across the Arabian Peninsula, through Petra and into the Port of Gaza for shipment to markets around the Mediterranean Sea.
 The Nabataeans taxed the caravans and provided protection for which they were paid.

 First confrontation

 Antigonus appointed one of his officers, Athenaeus, to attack the Nabataeans and take their herds as booty.
 Athenaeus marched with 4000 men and 600 horsemen into Petra, Nabataea's stronghold, during the night time while the Nabataean men were away trading.
 Coming from Judea and after 3 travel days across 160 km, Athenaeus captured the place easily as only women and children were present, and the troops loaded themselves with as much frankincense and myrrh as their animals allowed and stole around 13.7 tonnes of silver.

 The Nabataean women and children found they were taken to be sold as slaves.
 Athenaeus and his troops regrouped as dawn broke and set off for where they came from, making camp around 36 km away, assuming they were safely away from the Nabataeans.
 Spotted by some nomads while they were leaving, an 8,000 Nabataean camel cavalry force, superior to horses in such a barren terrain, came in pursuit only hours later.
 A few prisoners escaped from the camp at night and managed to tip off the Nabataean force on the whereabouts of the camp.
 They engaged the Greeks with javelins while they were asleep, and freed the families.
 Based on Hieronymus, Diodorus described how "all the 4000 foot-soldiers were slain, but of the 600 horsemen about fifty escaped, and of these the larger part were wounded".

 The Nabataeans sent a letter of complaint in Aramaic, the lingua franca of the ancient Middle East, to Antigonus.
 The letter argued that the Nabataeans did not want war but were forced to attack the Greeks in self-defence.
 Antigonus replied that Athenaeus had acted on his own and that Nabataeans were indeed excused.
+This was a ruse however, which led to the second confrontation.